Saddff2/github-CI/README.md

 * **Create a new repository** (public or private, it doesn't matter)

 >[!NOTE]
->You need to name the repository the same way as your docker image.
+>You need to name the repository the same way as your Docker image.

 ## **Step 4: Github Actions Workflow**
 **Creating CI Pipeline in GitHub Actions**

-For workflow to work, we need to create a directory .github/workflows in your github repository and make a yml file.
+For the workflow to work, we need to create a directory .github/workflows in your GitHub repository and create a YAML file.

 Let's create it.